samuelclay/NewsBlur/blog/_posts/2021-06-25-story-of-a-hacking.md

 Lastly, a change needs to be made as to which database users have permission to drop the database.
 Most database users only need read and write privileges.
 The ideal would be a localhost-only user being allowed to perform potentially destructive actions.
 If a rogue database user starts deleting stories, it would get noticed a whole lot faster than a database being dropped all at once.

 But each of these is only one piece of a defense strategy.
-[As this well-attended Hacker News thread from the day of the hack made clear](https://news.ycombinator.com/item?id=27613217), a proper defense strategy can never rely on only one move.
-And for NewsBlur that move was a allowlist-only firewall that worked perfectly up until it didn't.
+[As this well-attended Hacker News thread from the day of the hack made clear](https://news.ycombinator.com/item?id=27613217), a proper defense strategy can never rely on only one well-setup layer.
+And for NewsBlur that layer was a allowlist-only firewall that worked perfectly up until it didn't.

 As usually, the real heros are backups.
-Regularly well tested backups are a necessary component to any web service.
+Regular, well-tested backups are a necessary component to any web service.
 And with that, I'll prepare to [launch the big NewsBlur redesign later this week](https://beta.newsblur.com).